cancerberoSgx/typescript-plugins-of-mine/ts-simple-ast-extra/README.md

  * Many APIs for project's **code refactors**.
    * in general based on TypeScript built in code fixes and refactors
-   * Easy to use
+   * Easy to use.
+   * Configurable
+   * Composable
-   * have tests but use at your own risk
+   * Have tests but use at your own risk

  * APIs useful to me that unfortunately are out of topic to pull them to in ts-morph like astPath or generalNode abstraction or